 The remote control is easy to use and has a micro USB port for charging and a throttle nob for acceleration and braking, which is a simple press forward or back to change speed.
 There is a skateboard battery indicator and makes cruising easy and with the remote battery indicator you’re in control.

 The max weight is 176lbs or 80kg and is designed with a Canadian maple with polyurethane passive wheels and the wheels at the back, which are motorized, are rubber with 24v also connected to the battery which contains 24V of lithium iron phosphate.

 The board even lets you know when its running low of juice, which is ideal when out and about.
 The board can handle huge weights of up to 176 pounds, so most kids can handle use this.

-I would recommend for an older kid and one that is used to cruising a high speeds already, it’s a serious toy and will be loved, but not everything or everyone is ready for it, so be warned.
+I would recommend for an older kid and one that is used to cruising high speeds already, it’s a serious toy and will be loved, but not everything or everyone is ready for it, so be warned.

 HOWEVER…There has been a lot of faulty boards and complaints about this skateboard.
 Some people say the battery is inaccurate and indicates faulty and flashes too soon after charged.
-Furthermore the brakes are sensitive and making sure to lean back when braking will be advisable.
+Furthermore, the brakes are sensitive and making sure to lean back when braking will be advisable.

 This kids skateboard is on the lower price-end and is made of wood, although the type is unknown and not specifically stated.
-This board is however a great first time user board and will make a great gift for introducing the little ones to the cool world of skating.
+This board is, however, a great first-time user board and will make a great gift for introducing the little ones to the cool world of skating.

 The graphics are of a skull and if your kid likes the wacky world of art and the untoward then he will get a kick out of this.
-I would recommend this for most ages and the one definitely to introduce them into the sport.
+I would recommend this for most ages and the one definitely to introduce them to the sport.